 The money we receive through the pupil premium grant is used in a variety of ways to ensure the children for whom it is intended achieve their full potential.
 The detail of how the money has been spent in the past is explained below.

-The grant also makes a contribution to allowing our Assistant Headteacher to have non teaching time and through her role as Safeguarding and Pupil Premium Lead to give support to those families who need it.
+The grant also makes a contribution to allowing our Assistant Headteacher to have non-teaching time for her role as Safeguarding and Pupil Premium Lead to give support to those families who need it.

-The impact of this spending is monitored by the governing body.
+The impact of this spending is monitored annually by the governing body.